 - plan and if appropriate develop assessment tools and learning resources focused on professionalism

 - plan strategies for improving the culture of learning in training settings

 - make recommendations on the plans for prioritisation and evaluation of RACP curricula

 Read the Curriculum Advisory Group Terms of Reference.

 Dr David Thomas FRACP, Chair

 David is a general paediatrician and the Head of General Medicine at Women’s and Children’s Hospital, Adelaide.
 He has completed a Master in Education.
 David has been involved extensively in College committees, most recently as Co-Chair of the working group reviewing the Basic Training Curricula, Chair of the Paediatrics & Child Health Division Education Committee and as a member of the College Education Committee.
 He has 15 years’ experience as a Director of Paediatric Education and is a senior examiner for the RACP Clinical Examination.
-David is currently working as Assistant Professor in Paediatrics at the Fiji National University in Lautoka, Fiji (July – November 2019).
+David was an Assistant Professor in Paediatrics at the Fiji National University in Lautoka in 2019.

 Dr Raffaela Armiento FRACP